GST Composition Scheme for Service Providers

 What is the Composition Scheme for Service Providers?

-Registering into the Composition Levy
+Registering for the Composition Levy

 Pros and Cons of Composition Scheme